ofondeur/SIMCO/README.md

 The Stabl models can be trained using the scripts in Stabl_Launch/Bash_Files such as batch_stabl model.sh.
 The other .sh files launch a cross-validation on features already selected to perform a grid-search on XGBoost hyperparameters (e.g. ```batch_gridsearch.sh```) or to compare the time to labour prediction for each drug treated data (e.g. ```run_drug_comparison.sh```).

-To run a Stabl model on predicted perturbation and unstim data, for a knockoff artifical type and an xgboost final model, the script would be:
+To run a Stabl model on predicted perturbation and unstim data, for a knockoff artificial type and an xgboost final model, the script would be:
 ```
 python ../run_regression_cv.py \
     --features_path ../Data/ina_13OG_final_long_allstims_filtered.csv \